 I had a few records of Micranthes from near the plateau so we made sure our packs were bear-secure and left them to go explore.
 In a very short amount of time I found four Micranthes, two of which I had not yet collected in Alaska!
 Of the two, one was not even recorded from this part of the Wrangells!
-I was stoked!
+I was stoked.
 Additionally, that area was in full bloom so the botanizing in general was excellent.
 I made my collections, we regrouped, and schlepped on our packs.
-There weren't any trails back there so Elizabeth had asked around and she had drawn a rough sketch of where we wanted to hike based on advice from locals who had made similar treks.
+There weren't any trails back there so Elizabeth had asked around and she had drawn a rough sketch of where we wanted to hike based on advice from locals.
 Many of the locals knew of this hike because it was renowned for the scenery - referred to as Nikolai Pass - so we felt pretty confident in the plan.
 We started walking towards our campsite for that night covering only a small percentage of this plateau.
 I mention this only because as a botanist who studies small plants I am constantly staring at my feet -- always aware of the flowers that are nearby (but maybe not the fauna).
 Well, simply through luck we walked right through a small patch of the next Micranthes I had wanted to find!
 If we had walked ten feet in either direction we wouldn't have seen the plant!
 I know this because the three of us split up trying to find more plants and we couldn't find any besides the first dozen.
 It was such a small population that I only collected one specimen.
 I had not seen this plant, M. calycina, anywhere else in Alaska so it was an important collection to make.
 As we continued on to where we wanted to camp I saw three more Micranthes, all of which I already had ample collections of in Alaska so I didn't need to stop for them.
 By the time we made it to where we were setting up our tents I had seen seven Micranthes in one day - three of which were new collections for me.
 A personal best for sure.

 At this point we just had to walk along the McCarthy River back to town.
 Sounds easy right?
 Wrong.
 We either had to be bushwhacking up and over riverside bluffs or walking in the river, which at points was deep and moving fast.
 It was far from easy-going but we made the best of it.
 At one point after walking in the brush for awhile we emerged out to the river and about 50 feet away was a rock outcropping covered in plants with long-petioled basal rosettes.
 I just presumed it was a Heuchera or some other member of Saxifragaceae, but I went to check it out anyhow.
 Much to my surprise it was Micranthes spicata - which is not recorded from Wrangell St. Elias National Park at all and not even anywhere in that region!
 I was shocked and elated.
 I had been looking for this plant off and on for the past few weeks and I had begun to think I was never going to find it.
 It is a microhabitat specialist and it was going to have to be pure luck if I was ever going to find it.
 And that is exactly what happened.
 It was a large, healthy population of plants, though limited to a very specific rock-outcropping, so I quickly made my collections while swatting off mosquitos before hitting the trail again.
 We eventually made it back to town and I knew that I had found my people because as we neared the main street Morgan mentioned really wanting a beer so we agreed to head straight to the bar with wet feet, packs, and all.
-We had beers and burritos (well not Elizabeth because she was in a National Park Service uniform so no beer for her) and it was one of the tastiest beers ever.
+We had beers and burritos (well, not Elizabeth because she was in a National Park Service uniform so no beer for her) and it was one of the tastiest beers ever.

 I got a bee in my bonnet to hit the road that night so I retrieved my fixed flat tire (did I mention that I, unsurprisingly, had a flat after driving way too fast down the gravel road leading to McCarthy?
-Luckily there is an interesting character who fixes flats in town so for a reasonable fee and some light discussion about how we live in a dictatorship my tire was fixed in less than a few days!) and I left the magical town of McCarthy.
+Luckily, there is an interesting character who fixes flats in town so for a reasonable fee and some light discussion about how we live in a dictatorship my tire was fixed in less than a few days!) and I left the magical town of McCarthy.
 I drove south for an hour to Thompson Pass just north of Valdez, AK and set up my tent among the grand Chugach Mountains.
 I meandered around the pass finding three Micranthes that I had not collected in the park.
 In total, between the Wrangells and Thompson Pass I saw 11 species of Micranthes in five days!
 I'm not sure I will ever have that much collecting success ever again.